- Captain Albert's Website and Blog -

 Obtained his first mate certificate on 03 April 1944 in London.

-(Note: I am still tracing the citation as the name is not on the (incomplete) Dutch Register)
+(Note: I am still tracing the citation as his name is not on the (incomplete) Dutch Register)

 In 1961, after 34 years at sea, he transferred to the ss Nieuw Amsterdam (II).